mvelaga/jFluent/README.md

 jFluent
 =======

-Simple interface to provide helper methods on native objects of javascript and more
+Library that provides helper methods on native objects of javascript and more